nanshe-org/nanshe_workflow_deploy_janelia/README.md

 # Installing/Updating

 * Connect to the cluster `ssh login1.int.janelia.org`.
-* Run this `curl https://raw.githubusercontent.com/nanshe-org/nanshe_workflow_deploy_janelia/master/2_update_nanshe_workflow.sh | bash`.
+* Run this `singularity build ~/nanshe_workflow.simg docker://nanshe/nanshe_workflow`.
-* Alternatively, this can be run in the background `echo 'curl https://raw.githubusercontent.com/nanshe-org/nanshe_workflow_deploy_janelia/master/2_update_nanshe_workflow.sh | bash' | bsub`.
-Check to make sure it is done by running `bjobs` and verifying `STDIN` is no longer in the job list returned.
+* Alternatively, this can be run in the background with `bsub singularity build ~/nanshe_workflow.simg docker://nanshe/nanshe_workflow`.
+Check to make sure it is done by running `bjobs` and verifying the job is no longer in the list returned.
 * If this fails for any reason, try opening GitHub Desktop.
 Once it is fully loaded close it.
 Then, open a new Terminal or Git Bash (GitHub).
 Finally, rerun these steps.

 # Running